Dennis-Huangm/NoisyVideo/README.md

 # License

-This project is released under the Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license.
+This project is released under the Apache-2.0 license.
 Please see the LICENSE file for more information.